JamieKitson/misc/README.md

 =============

-This script attempts to download your pictures from Flickr and add tags, geo-tags, title, description and comments to the EXIF data.
+This script attempts to download your pictures from Flickr and add tags, geo-tags, title, description ~~and comments~~ to the EXIF data.
 It is an attempt at a more useful version of
 <http://hsivonen.iki.fi/photobackup/>.
 Note that because the Flickr
-API does not offer a way to check for updates to images this is not an incremental, cumulative or differential backup tool, ie, it will not automatically backup changes to your photos, eg, added tags, comments, editted or replaced photos will not be automatically backed up.
+API does not offer a way to check for updates to images this is not an incremental, cumulative or differential backup tool, ie, it will not automatically backup changes to your photos, eg, added tags, ~~comments,~~ editted or replaced photos will not be automatically backed up.
+With thanks to [Seth Golub](http://www.sethoscope.net/geophoto/) for the EXIF GPS info.